mhn147/Learning/CSharp/DesignPatterns/DesignPatterns.AdapterPattern/README.md

 # Definition:
  - Adapters convert the interface of one class (service-provider) into an interface a client expects.
  - Adapters also known as wrappers, because they wrap incompatible object into a compatible one.
+ - A construct which adapts an existing interface X to conform to the required interface Y.

 # Kinds of Adapters:
 ## Object Adapters (most used):